jwijffels/ETLUtils/README.md

 -----------
 This is the development version of the package which is available at CRAN.

-To install the latest version from github
+To install the latest version from github:
 ```
 devtools::install_github("jwijffels/ETLUtils")
 ```

+To get the lastest version from CRAN:

 * [ETLUtils @ CRAN]